aradenbaugh/radia/README.md

 dependencies are on the pysam API and external programs such as BLAT and SnpEff.

 Here is an example filtering command:<br>
-python filterRadia.py patientId 22 /radia/raw/patientId_chr22.vcf /radia/filtered/ /radiaDir/scripts/ -b /radiaDir/data/hg19/blacklists/1000Genomes/phase3/ -d /radiaDir/data/hg19/snp150/ -r /radiaDir/data/hg19/retroGenes/ -p /radiaDir/data/hg19/pseudoGenes/ -c /radiaDir/data/hg19/cosmic/ -t /radiaDir/data/hg19/gencode/basic/ -s /snpEffDir/ --rnaGeneBlckFile ../data/rnaGeneBlacklist.tab --rnaGeneFamilyBlckFile ../data/rnaGeneFamilyBlacklist.tab
+python filterRadia.py patientId 22 /radia/raw/patientId_chr22.vcf /radia/filtered/ /radiaDir/scripts/ -b /radiaDir/data/hg19/blacklists/1000Genomes/phase3/ -d /radiaDir/data/hg19/snp150/ -r /radiaDir/data/hg19/retroGenes/ -p /radiaDir/data/hg19/pseudoGenes/ -c /radiaDir/data/hg19/cosmic/ -t /radiaDir/data/hg19/gencode/basic/ -a /radiaDir/data/hg19/radar/ -n /radiaDir/data/hg19/darned/ -s /snpEffDir/ --rnaGeneBlckFile ../data/rnaGeneBlacklist.tab --rnaGeneFamilyBlckFile ../data/rnaGeneFamilyBlacklist.tab

 Some default parameters to watch out for:<br>
-- The default SnpEff genome is set to "GRCh37.75".<br>
+- The default SnpEff genome is set to "GRCh37.75".
+If you are using a different version, be sure to upate the --snpEffGenome parameter.<br>
 - BLAT FASTA filename:  by default the fasta file specified in the BAM header will be used.
 You can overwrite it with the -f parameter.
 We recommend that you use a fasta file that includes the chrUn_gl000 contigs, chr_gl000_random contigs and the hap contigs (e.g. chr6_apd_hap1, chr6_cox_hap2, etc).
 Often times, the fasta files that are used during the alignment process of the bams exclude these contigs.<br>
 - By default, the calls are filtered by the GENCODE basic gene regions.
+By specifying the --targetsInfo flag, the calls will be flagged (tagged in the INFO column) instead of filtered.
-If you don't want to filter by target regions, then use the --noTargets flag.<br>
+If you don't want to filter by target regions at all, then use the --noTargets flag.<br>

 For the full list of optional parameters, type:<br>
 python filterRadia.py -h